SpicyCrisps/SpicyCrisps/README.md

-## Hi there 👋
+## You've reached my semi-professional GitHub page! 👋
-  You've reached my semi-professional GitHub page!
-I'm around the web with a different screen name, but I wanted a new dedicated one for my professional pursuits.
+ I'm around the web with a different screen name, but wanted a new one to tie my IRL info to.

-  Maybe one day I'll formally merge them, because I do have cool projects on my private one
+ Maybe one day I'll formally merge them, because I do have cool projects on my private one 😄

   ## This page hosts professional exercises and portfolio pieces
-  - The Odin Project
+  - The Odin Project exercises & projects
   - Portfolio Website
-  - You may even see a small game or two sneak their way onto this page 😃
+  - You _may_ even see a small game or two sneak their way onto this page 😃

 <!--
 **SpicyCrisps/SpicyCrisps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.